ardrobot/ArdrobotServer/README.md

 3. Change to the /srv directory: `cd /srv` (Run `mkdir /srv` if the directory doesn't exist.)
 4. Clone the Ardrobot Server repo from Github: `git clone git@github.com:ardrobot/ArdrobotServer.git /srv/ArdrobotServer`
 5. Change to the ArdrobotServer directory: `cd ArdrobotServer`
+6. Initialize and fetch the submodules with: `git submodule init` and `git submodule update`
-6. If you are not running on a Mac, edit the network connector in Vagrantfile.
+7. If you are not running on a Mac, edit the network connector in Vagrantfile.
-7. If your home wireless network does not start with 10.0.1, update the IP address in cookbooks/ardrobot-server/ardrobot-vpn.sh.
+8. If your home wireless network does not start with 10.0.1, update the IP address in cookbooks/ardrobot-server/ardrobot-vpn.sh.
-8. Launch the Ardrobot Server (Note: This will take a long time on the initial boot): `vagrant up ardrobotserver`
+9. Launch the Ardrobot Server (Note: This will take a long time on the initial boot): `vagrant up ardrobotserver`
-9. Note the IP address of the server that is printed to the screen.
+10. Note the IP address of the server that is printed to the screen.
 This is the address you will use to connect from VPN and VNC.
-10. Optional (for development): We have set a default password of "asd123" to use for VNC connections.
+11. Optional (for development): We have set a default password of "asd123" to use for VNC connections.
 To update this ssh in the server with `vagrant ssh ardrobotserver` and run `sudo vncpasswd /home/vagrant/.vnc/passwd` to change to a new 6-8 character password.

 *(IMPORTANT: I have included client/server OpenVPN keys in this repo for local testing purposes only!
 If we didn't use hard-coded keys for testing, we would need to update Android's VPN files each time we launched a new server with the current configuration; dramatically slowing development speed.
 Deployment on internet accessible servers of any type will require the generation of new secure keys as described by OpenVPN.)*